phihes/pici/docs/indicators.md

     <img src="../images/structure_and_terminology.png" width="700px" style="width: 55%; max-width:700px; min-width:300px;" />
 </p>

+### Levels of observation

 Each indicator is observed on either **contributor**, **contribution**, **thread**, or **community** level.
 Aggregations of indicators are provided for higher levels.
 For example, the *number of contributions made by a contributor* can be an indicator for their role in the community.
 This indicator would be provided on thread-level as, e.g., *average number of contributions per contributor*, measured for all contributors that have contributed to a specific thread.
 Common aggregations are mean, sum, standard-deviation, min and max.
 Other aggregations (or *transformations*) could also pick out a single of multiple values.
 On thread-level, an example would be the *total number of contributions made by the contributor of the initial contribution*.

+The thread observation level can be subdivided into three further subsets of posts: the whole thread, only the **initial contribution**, or only the **feedback** (all posts that were not authored by the initial contributor).
+This helps to implement indicators that rely on more detailed concepts, such as *ideas* in *idea communities*, or *questions* in *question communities*, which can potentially be operationalized by *inital contribution*.

+[TODO: Grafik]

+### Data

 In order to be able to apply indicators to a heterogeneous set of communities, most indicators rely on the following basic data that can be collected from most online forums: